robmoss/git-is-my-lab-book/src/using-git/where-did-this-problem-come-from.md

    git bisect start 3dfff1f 5a19b02
    ```

+   Note that we specify **the newer commit first**, and then the older commit.

-   It displays a message that tells you about the search progress, and which commit is currently being investigated.
+   Git will inform you about the search progress, and which commit is currently being investigated.

    ```txt
    Bisecting: 7 revisions left to test after this (roughly 3 steps)